-Did you know that the global market for alcoholic beverages will grow by $1.7 trillion by 2021?
+Did you know that the global market for alcoholic beverages will grow by $1.6 trillion in 2022?
 Demand for alcohol is growing exponentially, driven by increased incomes and changing cultural practices.

 Market growth is driven by several factors:

 - Increase in urban populations;

 - Young people with high family incomes influenced by social media have easy access to alcoholic beverages;

 New products and branding mean consumers are more likely to try novel products.